verrazzano/docs/content/en/docs/setup/customizing/grafana.md

           name: grafana
   ```

-Refer to the table in the Verrazzano custom resource pertaining to the [Grafana component]({{< relref "/docs/reference/API/Verrazzano/v1beta1.md#grafana-component" >}}) for further details of the component definition.
+For more information about the component definition, see [Grafana component]({{< relref "/docs/reference/API/Verrazzano/v1beta1.md#grafana-component" >}}) in the Verrazzano custom resource.